Roni Hudd

-Roni Hudd (born 20 January 2005) is a Finnish professional footballer who plays as an attacking midfielder for Veikkausliiga club Haka, on loan from HJK Helsinki, and the Finland under-21 national team.
+Roni Hudd (born 20 January 2005) is a Finnish professional footballer who plays as an attacking midfielder for Veikkausliiga club HJK Helsinki, and the Finland under-21 national team.

 Club career

 VPS

 Hudd started playing football in his hometown club Vaasan Palloseura (VPS) youth sector in Vaasa.
 He was promoted to train with the first team at the age of 15 in 2020, when VPS played in Ykkönen, the second tier in Finland.
 In 2020, Hudd also made his senior debut with VPS reserve team in the fourth-tier league Kolmonen.
 After the season, Hudd signed a professional contract with the club.

 Hudd scored his first goal in his debut in the premier division Veikkausliiga on 18 June 2022, in a 5–1 away victory against HIFK.

 On 25 April 2023, Hudd extended his contract with VPS until the end of 2024.
 In the end of the 2023 season, Hudd won the bronze medal with VPS, as the club finished in 3rd place in the league.

 Early in the 2024 pre-season, Hudd suffered an injury which kept him out of the line-up until July.